 Deafy on the other side has a completely different plan, he wants to steal the adventurer a big cue tip which can be used as a weapon to bring down the king.

-(the story level 5 to 10 are in the making)

-Bosses
+5.3 Bosses

 Bavarian Boss:

 Quest: The defeating of the Boss will be part of the Deafy Griefy Route.
 The Bavarian Boss, which is called “Kunibert”, has stolen the favourite lederhosen of Deafy Griefy and uses them as a thimble because they have the magical property to be indestructible.